Realizing quantum gates with optically-addressable $^{171}$Yb$^{+}$ ion qudits: Realization of the single-qudit and two-qudit gates

 Here we present results of proof-of-principle experiments with optical trapped ion qudits.
 We start with realizing single-qudit gates and estimating their performance.
-To estimate the fidelity of the single-qudit $R_{0k}(\phi,\theta)$ operations, we excite Rabi-oscillations between $|0\rangle$ and $|k\rangle$ states for $k=1,2,3$ with the pulse durations up to 200 $\mu$s (see Fig.~\ref{fig:main}a).
-The resulting data is approximated with an exponentially damped sine function.
+To estimate the fidelity of the single-qudit $R_{0k}(\phi,\theta)$ operations, we excite Rabi-oscillations between $|0\rangle$ and $|k\rangle$ states for $k=1,2,3$ with the pulse durations up to 200 $\mu$s (see Fig.~\ref{fig:singe-qudit}).
+The resulting data is fitted with an exponentially damped sine function.
 The corresponding gate fidelity is estimated as the population of the $|k\rangle$ state in the first maximum, which is averaged over 300 measurements for each pulse duration.

-The fidelities obtained with two qudits in the trap are presented in Table~\ref{tab:single-qudit}; they range from $83\%$ to $89\%$.
+The fidelities for elementary single-qudit gates obtained with two qudits in the trap are presented in Table~\ref{tab:single-qudit}; they range from $83\%$ to $89\%$.
 At the moment our fidelities are limited by the temperature of the radial ion modes, which are not ground-state cooled.
+Readout errors also contribute to the estimated gate infidelities and, in particular, cause specious spectator qudit states excitations.
 The fidelity appears to be lower than in the optical qubit experiments (94~\%) reported in Ref.~\cite{ZalivakoSemerikov2021}.
-We explain this by excessive heating of radial modes (above the Doppler limit) during the ground state cooling of axial modes.
-After ground state cooling of all vibrational modes in the next generation setup, we expect the single-qudit fidelities to be at the same level as for $^{40}$Ca$^{+}$.
+This can be explained by excessive heating of radial modes (above the Doppler limit) during the ground state cooling of axial modes.
+After ground state cooling of all vibrational modes in a next-generation setup, we expect the single-qudit fidelities to be at the same level as for $^{40}$Ca$^{+}$.

 Non-point focusing of our optical addressing system leads to the excitation of the second ion while addressing the first one, which can be interpreted as a cross-talk.
 We measure the cross-talk by reading out the Rabi-oscillations of one of the ions while exciting the other one by the laser field.
 The cross-talk turns out to be smaller than 10\% and is due to the infidelity of the addressing optics.
 The discussion of the state preparation and measurement (SPAM) errors for our system in may be found in Ref.~\cite{ZalivakoSemerikov2021}.